gwu-libraries/sfm-ui/docs/processing.rst

 Using a processing container requires familiarity with the Linux shell and shell access to the SFM server.
 If you are interested in using a processing container, please contact your SFM administrator for help.

-When exporting/processing data, remember that harvested social media content and and web resources are stored in ``/sfm-data``.  ``/sfm-processing`` is provided to store your exports, processed data, or scripts.
+When exporting/processing data, remember that harvested social media content are stored in ``/sfm-data``.  ``/sfm-processing`` is provided to store your exports, processed data, or scripts.
 Depending on how it is configured, you may have access to ``/sfm-processing`` from your local filesystem.
 See :doc:`storage`.